Cadet: United States

 In the United States, cadet refers to a full-time college student who is concurrently in training to become a commissioned officer of the armed forces.
-Students enrolled in military-themed secondary education academies or school programs (JROTC) are also referred to as cadets.

 Students at the United States Military Academy, the United States Air Force Academy, and the United States Coast Guard Academy respectively hold the rank of Cadet, United States Army; Cadet, United States Air Force; and Cadet, United States Coast Guard, while students in the Army Reserve Officer Training Corps (AROTC) and the Air Force Reserve Officer Training Corps (AFROTC) respectively hold the rank of Cadet, United States Army Reserve; and Cadet, United States Air Force Reserve.
-In contrast, students at the United States Naval Academy and those enrolled in the Naval Reserve Officer Training Corps (NROTC) at civilian colleges and universities are referred to as "midshipman" (plural: "midshipmen") vice cadet and hold Midshipman rank in the United States Navy and United States Naval Reserve, respectively.
+In contrast, students at the United States Naval Academy, United States Merchant Marine Academy, and those enrolled in the Naval Reserve Officer Training Corps (NROTC) at civilian colleges and universities are referred to as "midshipman" (plural: "midshipmen") vice cadet and hold Midshipman rank in the United States Navy and United States Naval Reserve, respectively.

+Civilian organisations

+Several civilian organisations, most notably police services and civil aviation and maritime groups, use the term cadet to refer to their trainees/students.